tomicapretto/etc/lessons/lesson_02.md

 We can spot the following issues

 * There are 3 groups of dots
-    * In two smaller groups groups, the model overestimates the weight
+    * In the smaller groups, the model overestimates the weight
     * In the bigger group, the model underestimates the weight
-* There's clearly a non-random pattern
+* This is clearly a non-random pattern
     * It's not easy to detect what's exactly going on
 <!-- #endregion -->